DominicTWHV/Anti_Server_Scanner/README.md

 # Notes:

 Please be aware that this script has only been tested with velocity.
 If you do not use a proxy, logs such as `[17:29:08] [Netty epoll Worker #1/INFO] [com.velocitypowered.proxy.connection.client.StatusSessionHandler]: [initial connection] /[REDACTED]:57224 is pinging the server with version Unknown` will not show up, rendering everything useless.

+If you use this for a public server, it's recommended to whitelist all versions except for 1.8/1.9 (unless needed) to prevent false positives and blacklisting your players.
+Keeping checks for "Unknown" and "Legacy" versions is still recommended, as regular players should not be identified under such categories.